 Fluent in English and a native-speaker of Mandarin Chinese, Yuanyuan brings an incredible breadth of language training and linguistic expertise to her Chinese and ESL sessions.
 She graduated with a M.S.Ed. in TESOL from the University of Pennsylvania and has a B.A. in Business English.
 While in China, she taught classes of Chinese students of all levels in English at the prestigious private tutoring firm in Shanghai.
 She has developed the Chinese program of Lionheart Tutoring through her self-designed learning programs for students in grades PreK-12.
 She brings an energetic approach to Chinese instruction while incorporating games, iPad apps, songs, poems, and multimedia with her students.
 Parents have been delighted to find her as many private schools have embraced Chinese as a foreign language across the Main Line.
 Always dear to her heart, she loves working and developing her toddler program for young Chinese learners who are training their ears for the novel tones of Chinese.

 Yuanyuan (Elizabeth) Zhang

-* SAT® is a registered trademark of the College Board, ACT® is a registered trademark of ACT, Inc., ISEE® is a registered trademark of the Educational Records Bureau, SSAT® is a registered trademark of the Secondary School Admission Test Board; and none were involved in the production of, endorses, or is affiliated with this product.
+* SAT® is a registered trademark of the College Board, ACT® is a registered trademark of ACT, Inc., ISEE® is a registered trademark of the Educational Records Bureau, SSAT® is a registered trademark of the Secondary School Admission Test Board, GRE® is a registered trademark of the Educational Testing Service (ETS); and none were involved in the production of, endorses, or is affiliated with this product.